Top Features to Look for in a Walk-In Cooler/Freezer Combo in 2026

 Commercial Combo Refrigeration Layouts

-Combo units can be configured in different ways depending on your space and workflow:
+Combo units can be set up in different ways.
+The layout depends on space and workflow.

-• Vertical Split (Side-by-Side): Cooler and freezer compartments sit next to each other, separated by a partition, vinyl curtain, or air curtain.
-Great when width isn’t a problem.
+- Vertical Split (Side-by-Side): The cooler and freezer sit next to each other.
+A partition, vinyl curtain, or air curtain separates them.
+This works well when width is not an issue.

-• Horizontal Split (Top and Bottom): Cooler on top, freezer on bottom.
-This layout saves floor space and is common in reach-in models.
+- Horizontal Split (Top and Bottom): The cooler sits on top.
+The freezer sits below.
+This design saves floor space.
+It is common in reach-in models.

-• Custom Configurations: L-shaped units, separate entrances, or unique shelving designs for tailored storage and workflow optimization.
+- Custom Configurations: Options include L-shaped layouts, separate entrances, or custom shelving.
+These designs support specific storage and workflow needs.

 Door Styles

-• Solid Doors: Insulated metal for temperature control and durability.
+- Solid Doors: Insulated metal doors improve temperature control and durability.

 Durability